Shashan4321/Python/README.md

 | Working with virtual environments               | ❌ No          | No built-in virtual environment selector                |
 | Building professional applications or APIs      | ❌ No          | Not scalable for advanced development workflows         |

+**❌ When Not to Use IDLE (Just as Important)**

+Avoid IDLE if:-
+You're building complex projects or apps
+You need version control (Git)
+You're working with data science tools (e.g., pandas, matplotlib) You want code suggestions, linting, or auto-formatting You prefer dark themes or customization

+Use tools like:-
+VS Code → general dev
+PyCharm → professional dev
+Jupyter Notebook → data science
+Google Colab → cloud-based ML/dev